Tips for Life With a Fish Allergy

 - Caesar salad and Caesar dressing

 - Caviar and fish roe (fish eggs)

-- Artificial fish like surimi, an imitation crabmeat, sometimes used in sushi
+- Artificial fish like surimi, an imitation crabmeat sometimes used in sushi

 - Fish sauce, oils, and gelatin

 Stay out of seafood restaurants.
 Even if you order the beef, bits of fish from a shared spatula, cooking oil, or grill can get in your food.
-That kind of cross-contact can happen in any eatery that uses a lot of fish or fish ingredients, including many ethnic restaurants.
+That kind of cross-contact can happen in any place that uses a lot of fish or fish ingredients, including many ethnic restaurants.

 Read labels.
 Other foods -- as well as lotions, cosmetics, and medicine -- may have fish in them.